iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-Azure-Compute-Solutions/Azure-App-Service.md

 ## App Service plans

-Azure Functions also has the option of running in an App Service plan
+Azure Functions also has the option of running in an App Service plan.

 Each App Service plan defines: